libretro/docs/docs/library/scummvm.md

 - Create a new directory called `scummvm` (if it does not already exist).

-- Create a new text file with the exact same name as the `.scummvm` file for the game to be overriden, but with a `.cfg` extension.
+- Create a new text file with the exact same name as the `.scummvm` file for the game to be overridden, but with a `.cfg` extension.

 	An example layout for 'Flight of the Amazon Queen' is shown: